nodejs/admin/MEMBER_TRAVEL_FUND.md

 ## Restrictions

 * Candidates must be an individual member of the Node.js Foundation.
 [The membership status can be checked on the foundation website](https://identity.linuxfoundation.org/user/login?destination=user/me).
 Due to privacy, the Individual Members list is not public.
 This team will verify the requester is on the Individual Members list before funds are disbursed.
-* Those requesting funds must indicate that they do not have funding available from another source, such as an employer or the event itself that might covering costs for presenters.
+* Those requesting funds must indicate that they do not have funding available from another source, such as an employer or the event itself that might cover costs for presenters.

 ## Process